 We have some ideas and recommendations for things to support and pilot going forward, but we believe the majority of impactful solutions will come from the community.
-Community input at our Informed and Engaged event on May 19, 2025 is one way to do this, and community members can stay informed about emerging grant and partnership opportunities here.
+Community members can stay informed about emerging grant and partnership opportunities here.

 What supports currently exist for local news and information in Central PA